 BENDING IN THE WIND OF WAR

-Despite being geographically distant, the ongoing war between Russia and Ukraine is leveling a huge pressure on the Egyptian economy, especially with the looming uncertainty about when this war is expected to end.
-The so-called “military operation,” which the Russian President, Vladimir Putin, unjustifiably launched in Ukraine, on February 24th, with the hope to seize Kiev over one or two nights, is now extending to weeks of field combat that invited unprecedent global standoff between the western superpowers and Russia.
-The defining component of this standoff is using the weapon of economic sanctions, that ultimately forced the whole world to share the cost of the war, including the countries that applied the sanctions on Russia.
+Despite being geographically distant, the ongoing war between Russia and Ukraine is leveling huge pressure on the Egyptian economy, especially with the looming uncertainty about when this war is expected to end.
+The so-called “military operation,” which the Russian President, Vladimir Putin, unjustifiably launched in Ukraine, on February 24th, with the hope of seizing Kiev over one or two nights, is now extending to weeks of field combat that invited unprecedented global standoff between the western superpowers and Russia.
+The defining component of this standoff was using the weapon of economic sanctions, which ultimately forced the whole world to share the cost of the war, including the countries that applied the sanctions on Russia.

-Magically, the three parallel decisions effectively controlled the inflation and preserved the value of the Egyptian pound by stabilizing its exchange rate against the US dollar; as most citizens became logically more inclined to investing in the high-rate EGP certificates, rather than buying and saving US dollars.
+Magically, the three parallel decisions effectively controlled inflation and preserved the value of the Egyptian pound by stabilizing its exchange rate against the US dollar; as most citizens became logically more inclined to invest in the high-rate EGP certificates, rather than buying and saving US dollars.

-Beside the brave financial decisions taken by the CBE, the Egyptian government took unprecedented measures to control potential mishaps on the microeconomic level.
-The Egyptian government continued to sell wheat to bakeries with the pre-war prices, in order to prevent them from raising the prices of the subsidized and the non-subsidized bread on the final consumer.
+Besides the brave financial decisions taken by the CBE, the Egyptian government took unprecedented measures to control potential mishaps on the microeconomic level.
+The Egyptian government continued to sell wheat to bakeries at the pre-war prices, in order to prevent them from raising the prices of the subsidized and non-subsidized bread for the final consumer.
 In parallel, the government allowed the Armed Forces to open temporary food shopping marquees at central locations in several governorates, where citizens can buy basic food products for fair prices, especially during the holy month of Ramadan.

 FOREIGN PILLARS OF DOMESTIC SUCCESS